MP Estate Planning UK

 What it means in practice

-Mandating simply means instructing the payer — such as a bank or platform — to pay the trust’s receipts directly to the person entitled to them.
-This is common in interest possession arrangements where a life tenant is due the income as it arises.
+Mandating simply means instructing the payer — such as a bank, investment platform or tenant — to pay the trust’s receipts directly to the person entitled to them.
+This is most common in interest in possession arrangements where a life tenant has the right to the income as it arises.
+Because the beneficiary receives the income directly, HMRC treats it as theirs for tax purposes rather than the trustees’.

 How reporting and liability change

-• Reporting: The beneficiary includes the amounts on their Self Assessment.
+• Reporting: The beneficiary includes the mandated amounts on their own Self Assessment return.

-• Bank transfers: Moving cash from a trustee account is not the same as a valid instruction to the payer.
+• Bank transfers: A trustee withdrawing cash from the trust account and paying it to the beneficiary is not the same as a valid mandate instruction to the payer.
+The distinction matters — only a genuine direction to the payer qualifies as mandated income.

 ScenarioWho receivesWho reports for tax purposes

-Check your trust type first: the tax rules depend on the structure
+Check your trust type first: the tax rules depend on the arrangement

 A professional office environment illustrating the concept of "interest in possession life interest."
 In the foreground, a diverse group of three professionals in business attire (a Black woman, a White man, and an Asian woman) intensely discussing documents spread across a sleek conference table, their expressions focused and engaged.
 In the middle ground, a large window reveals a city skyline, allowing natural light to illuminate the scene, casting soft shadows.
 The background features a bookshelf filled with legal texts and a small potted plant for a touch of warmth.
 The atmosphere should be serious yet collaborative, reflecting the importance of understanding trust types and their tax implications.
 Use a slightly elevated angle to capture the entire scene, emphasizing teamwork and professionalism.